Why is order flow so persistent?: Clues about the cause of the negative contribution of herding

-The conclusion is that the observed anti-herding effect is related to the difference in the response of brokers to market orders placed by {\it others}, depending on whether or not they changed the price.
-When a market order does not cause a price change brokers continue being more likely to place orders of the same sign, regardless of who placed the original market order.
-In contrast, if a market order triggers a price change, other brokers place fewer market orders in the same direction than in the opposite direction.
+The conclusion is that the observed negative contribution of $C_{other}(\tau)$ is related to the difference in the response of agents to market orders placed by others, depending on whether or not they changed the price.
+When a market order does not cause a price change, agents continue being more likely to place orders of the same sign, regardless of who placed the original market order.
+In contrast, if a market order triggers a price change, other agents place fewer market orders in the same direction than in the opposite direction.
+The interesting point is that splitting traders seem to act like ``noise traders'', i.e. they do not adapt their behavior to their own impact.
+The reason for this could be that they have already calculated their impact in their estimates of the trading cost, so it is expected.
+For a discussion on the possible microstructural mechanims see also T\'oth et al. (\citeyear{Toth11}) and Taranto et al. (\citeyear{Taranto14}).
+We are still far from a fully satisfactory explanation of the large variety of limit order book mechanisms responsible for the observed behavior.
+One possible explanation is that when the price moves up, for example, other agents, which were previously buying with market orders, switch to buying with limit orders placed into the enlarged spread.
+This increases the bid, making the use of market orders more favorable for sellers.
+The combined effect of the decrease of buyers using market orders and the increase of sellers facing a more favorable price could explain the negative correlation observed in the right panel of Figure. \ref{corrcond}.